rajasingh310/Automatic-Robot-Pick-and-Place-of-a-Ball/README.md

-# Robotics
+# Project title : Automatic pick and place of a ball.

-Automatic pick and place a ball.
+A report has been has been included in this repo for understanding the theoretical background of this project.

-First read the report and then start run the code from module inverse_kinematics.
+Run the module inverse_kinematics, considering it as a main file.